danizdes/guitarsync/README.md

 So python was used for the entirety of the project!
 I used streamlit for the "frontend" website you see.

 # Getting Started
-Simply download the binary for MacOS and launch it!
+Simply download the **universal** dmg for MacOS and launch it!

+When you first run it, Apple won't let you as the app as its not signed.
+To bypass this, simply click "Done" when it gives you that prompt, go to `settings > Privacy & Security` and scroll down to the security tab and click "Open Anyway" then enter your password if it requires that and thats it!

 # Setting it up yourself